adambard/learnxinyminutes-docs/c.html.markdown

   // your program
 }

-// The command line arguments used to run your program are also passed to main
+// The command line arguments used to run your program are also passed to main,
-// argc being the number of arguments - your program's name counts as 1
+// with argc being the number of arguments (your program's name counts as 1)
-// argv is an array of character arrays - containing the arguments themselves
+// and with argv as an array of character arrays containing the arguments themselves.
 // argv[0] = name of your program, argv[1] = first argument, etc.
 int main (int argc, char** argv)
 {

+  // Remember that arguments are passed to your program as strings.
+  // In the event that you are passing numerical arguments, you must first
+  // convert the strings into their respective type of variable.
+  // To convert the first argument of your program into an integer,
+  // you could do the following: int arg1;
+  sscanf( argv[1], "%d", &argc );

   // print output using printf, for "print formatted"
   // %d is an integer, \n is a newline printf("%d\n", 0); // => Prints 0